 In answering the last one, I pointed the men to our detailed critique of this objection in our response to Dr. J.P.
 Moreland.
 I was told after class that points 1 and 3 were exactly the arguments against YEC raised by one of their professors in the previous week’s class.

 Another student asked why I thought this issue was so important.
 I mentioned three things:

 the character of God is assaulted by incorporating millions of years into our theology (see The “god” of an Old Earth);

 the idea of millions of years contradicts the Bible’s teaching on when sin and death occurred (see Two Histories of Death); and

 most importantly, the authority of Scripture is undermined by the theories and opinions of sinful men (see Theistic Evolution: What Difference Does It Make?).

-had also shown that these points had been made by the scriptural geologists some 200 years ago.
+I had also shown that these points had been made by the scriptural geologists some 200 years ago.